aliceboost/aliceboost/README.md

-# Welcome to my profile
+# Alice Boström

-Student in software development
+Student in software development.

-Languages: Python, HTML, CSS, JavaScript, PHP, SQL and C#
+Languages: Python, HTML, CSS, JavaScript, PHP, SQL and C#.

-This profile is currently used for school projects
+This profile is currently used for school projects.